 The polar ice stands tall and strong, but it begins to weaken.
 Watch as the students, representing the ice, slowly melt to the ground.
 Around them, the sea rises, shown through the gentle movements of blue and green fabrics, symbolizing rising water levels.

-Projected images show the North Pole’s ice disappearing, with sea levels threatening coastal regions around the world.
+Projected images show the North Pole’s ice disappearing, with sea levels threatening coastal regions worldwide.

 Scene 2: Climate Change Impact